Cray-HPE/docs-csm/install/pxe_boot_troubleshooting.md

 # Next steps

-If your configuration looks good, and you are still not able to pxe boot there are some other things to try.
+If your configuration looks good, and you are still not able to PXE boot there are some other things to try.

 ### Restart BSS
 If while watching an NCN boot attempt you see the following output on the console during PXE